Aetna Logo

 Aetna Emblem

 Although the main symbol of Aetna is now the heart, it does not have as much significance as the ligature formed by the letters “a” and “e.”
 A crucial historical legacy reflects the insurance company’s commitment to cooperation and assistance.
-There is symmetry in the connected characters, which speaks to the harmony of the relationship between the organization and its clients.
+There is symmetry in the connected characters, which speaks to the harmony between the organization and its clients.

 The font was designed specifically for Aetna.
-It shares features with eSpectrum Extra Bold, and FF Signa Round Pro Condensed but differs in the smooth rounding of some fragments.
+It shares features with eSpectrum Extra Bold and FF Signa Round Pro Condensed but differs in the smooth rounding of some fragments.
 All letters are lowercase, which corresponds to modern standards.
 Previously, the Bodoni variety was used for the inscription.

 Aetna Symbol